 Ensuring that your property has the right type of insurance is critical as it helps mitigate the expenses associated with repairing and replacing damaged property.

-2. What Insurance do I Need for My Airbnb?
+What Insurance Do You Need for My Airbnb?

 When you post your short-term rental on Airbnb, you receive their Host liability coverage automatically.
 This coverage includes: